If you're female and looking for car insurance, you're in a good position

 Some car insurance companies in Australia offer specifically tailored women's car insurance policies.
 Here are some tips to choosing the one that's right for you

 Types of car insurance

-- Comprehensive car insurance generally covers damage to your vehicle and property as well as others who are affected by an accident for which you are responsible.
-This is great for women as it often comes with options for additional cover for things like a hire car while yours is being fixed, and emergency accommodation and transport when required after an accident that occurs far from home.
+Often comes with options for additional cover for things like a hire car while yours is being fixed, emergency accomodation and transport after an accident that occurs far from home

-- Third Party Property generally covers damage to other people's vehicles and property when you are at fault, but does not cover your own vehicle.
-This very affordable cover is important to exempt you from legal liability for damage that you cause.
+- Generally covers damage to other people's vehicles and property when you are at fault, but not your own

 These types of insurances are different to Compulsory Third Party (CTP), also known as a greenslip, which is required in NSW and QLD before your vehicle can be registered.